bcgov/nr-polaris-collection/polaris/deploy/roles/patch_intention/readme.md

 ## Requirements

-This role requires Ansible collection "nr-polaris-collection" to be installed on the system where it will be executed.
+This role requires the `nr-polaris-collection` Ansible collection to be installed on the system where it will be executed.

 ## Role Variables